-The dining hall is the biggest room in a building that’s kind of like a super clubhouse.
+The dinner hall is the biggest room in a building that’s kind of like a super clubhouse.
 The building is substantially bigger, busier, more interesting and socially active than the normal (almost always empty) clubhouse in a standard residential subdivision.
 Charles Durrett calls the building that’s in his cohousing communities a “common house”.
-It’s a minimum of 4,000 square feet and includes, along with a dining hall (and naturally, a large kitchen), whatever other rooms a majority of residents want.
+It’s a minimum of 4,000 square feet and includes, along with a dinner hall (and naturally, a large kitchen), whatever other rooms a majority of residents want.

 Kids’ room?
 Teen room?
 Art room?
 Music room?
 Guest bedrooms for out-of-town visitors?
 TV room?
 The future residents confer and then vote to decide.

 The residents’ creative control goes way past the common house.